National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/IANode/data-ingestion-methods.md

     -e USER_ATTRIBUTES_URL=http://localhost:8091 secure-agent-graph:latest \
     --config config/config-abac-local.ttl
     ```
-* the environment variable JWKS_URL is set set to point at local Cognito emulator or alternatively an AWS equivalent.
+* the environment variable JWKS_URL is set to point at a local Cognito emulator or alternatively an AWS equivalent.
 For example using a local setup as in [Running an IA Node Locally](../Deployment/DeploymentLocal.md) document, this will be:
     ```
     export JWKS_URL=http://localhost:9229/local_6GLuhxhD/.well-known/jwks.json
     ```